 The beginnings of a classification theory for -truncated -algebras can be found in Frankland’s thesis (link given below).

-David Blanc has written a lot on these objects.
+David Blanc has written a lot on the theory of these objects.
 An example is

 The realisability problem is discussed in